 Toy breeds rarely get sick because they have mixed genes from two different purebred parents.
 However, your Morkie may still be predisposed to some health issues that affect his physiology.

-Morkie’s tiny body makes him vulnerable to severe injuries from heavy impacts.
+Morkie’s tiny body makes him vulnerable to severe injuries from massive impacts.
 He can easily break a limb if he falls from a high place.
 It’s easy to forget he is at your heel and step on him accidentally, which can break his limbs as well.
-Another common health issues that face toy breeds is hip dysplasia and the Morkie is no exception.
+Another common health issues that face toy breeds is hip dysplasia, and the Morkie is no exception.

 Morkies can develop teeth problems if they feed on wet food a lot.
 So ensure you feed your Morkie pup dry foods alone.
 Another hidden health problem that affects Morkie is obesity.
 It may be hard to see his overweight problem through the thick fluffy fur.

 However, this designer breed does eat a lot and puts on so much weight.
 To prevent this, always ration his meals and ensure he gets enough exercise every day.

 Morkie Grooming Tips